I’m a huge fan of Allbirds shoes, so I was excited when they released a new high-performance shoe designed for running.

 The most annoying thing I find about running shoes is when you find a pair you love but then a year later, when you come to replace them, they’ve changed the design and you have to start from scratch trying to find a pair that feels good.

-Being able to go online and buy a new pair and know exactly what to expect will be a huge bonus.
+Being able to go online and buy a new pair and know exactly what to expect is a huge bonus.

 Allbirds Tree Dashers Cons